nprapps/books16/README.md

 {% endfor %}
 ```

-When naming keys in the COPY document, please attempt to group them by common prefixes and order them by appearance on the page.
+When naming keys in the COPY document, pleaseattempt to group them by common prefixes and order them by appearance on the page.
 For instance:

 ```
 title